Levon Helm: Dirt Farmer and comeback

 Helm declined to attend the Grammy Awards ceremony, instead holding a "Midnight Gramble" and celebrating the birth of his grandson, Lavon (Lee) Henry Collins.

 In 2008, Helm performed at Warren Haynes's Mountain Jam Music Festival in Hunter, New York, playing alongside Haynes on the last day of the three-day festival.
 Helm also joined guitarist Bob Weir and his band RatDog on stage as they closed out the festival.
 Helm performed to great acclaim at the 2008 Bonnaroo Music Festival in Manchester, Tennessee.

 Helm drummed on a couple of tracks for Jorma Kaukonen's February 2009 album River of Time, recorded at the Levon Helm Studios.

 Helm released the album Electric Dirt on his own label on June 30, 2009.
 Like Dirt Farmer, an aim of Electric Dirt was to capture of feel of Helm's Midnight Rambles.
 The album won a best album Grammy for the newly created Americana category in 2010.
 Helm performed on the CBS television program Late Show with David Letterman on July 9, 2009.
 He also toured that same year in a supporting role with the band Black Crowes.

-A documentary on Helm's day-to-day life, entitled Ain't in It for My Health: A Film About Levon Helm was released in March 2010.
+A documentary on Helm's day-to-day life titled Ain't in It for My Health: A Film About Levon Helm was released in March 2010.
 Directed by Jacob Hatley, it made its debut at the South by Southwest film festival in Austin, Texas, and went on to be screened at the Los Angeles Film Festival in June 2010.
 The film had a limited release in select theaters in the United States in the spring of 2013 and was released on DVD and Blu-ray later that year.

 On May 11, 2011, Helm released Ramble at the Ryman, a live album recorded during his performance of September 17, 2008, at the Ryman Auditorium in Nashville.
 The album features Helm's band playing six songs by the Band and other cover material, including some songs from previous Helm solo releases.
 The album won the Grammy Award for Best Americana Album.

 Some of his last sessions recorded in 2011 with Mavis Staples were released in 2022 as Carry Me Home.